Andrew-star2008/OpenPlayer/README.md

 - adjusting the playback volume
 - that's (for now) it:)

-## The current version of the application is shown below
+## The current versions of the player are listed on the side in the panel